-\\Students should consult their STARS guide and the AREA V page of their planned transfer institution to select general electives and meet with a Calhoun academic adviser to finalize a plan for graduation.
+Students should consult Alabama Transfers and the AREA V page of their planned transfer institution to select general electives and to complete an official transfer agreement.
+Students should also meet with a Calhoun academic advisor to finalize a plan for graduation.